 - 1. Compare the different methods of generating compressed air. - 2.
-Compare the different classes of compressed air and describe how they are relevant for different packaging applications. - 3.
+Compare the different classes of compressed air and describe how they are relevant for different distilling applications. - 3.
 Explain the typical components in a compressed air system. - 4.
-Describe the ways in which nitrogen can be supplied, stored, generated, and used. - 5.
-Describe the ways in which carbon dioxide can be supplied, stored, and used.
+Describe the ways in which oxygen can be supplied, stored, generated, and used.